Ynn/selfstar/for-beginners/basic-follow-me.md

 Open the iCASA-IDE.

-This application will contains an unique class.
+This application will contain an unique class.
 To generate the skeleton of the class follow these steps :

 1. Create a new iPOJO project called BinaryLightFollowMe.
 ![iPOJO project creation](img/basic-follow-me/create_project.png)